-Sponsored by Eastern Bank and the Boston Metro, the Green Business Breakfast is by invitation only.
+Sponsored by Eastern Bank the Green Business Breakfast is by invitation only.
 It is an opportunity for our exhibitors and sponsors to connect with other local businesses and entrepreneurs, big and small.
-Mr. Nam Pham, Assistant Secretary of Business Development & International Trade for the Commonwealth of Massachusetts will be our keynote speaker.
-There will be a special awards ceremony and ample time to network.
+There will be an impactful keynote speaker, special awards ceremony and ample time to network: KEYNOTE SPEAKER: VILAS DHAR

 Former Governor Michael Dukakis